ba-morgan/Single_Page_Portfolio/README.md

 I Decided to extend this simplicity to the rest of the project.
 So a simple structure, simple UI and simple deployment.

-This meant no frameworks, no annimation, no menus and no scrolling to find information.
+This meant no frameworks, no animation, no menus and no scrolling to find information.

 ## Screen Shot